Waterloo255/SSC-Retrieal-Algorithm/README.md

-# SSC-Retrieal-Algorithm
+# SSC-Retrieal-Algorithm(SSRA)
-This is a remote sensing retrieved algorithm to estimate suspended sediment concentration in the permafrost-dominated areas.
+This is a GEE algorithm to estimate suspended sediment concentration in ungauged cold headwater areas.
+Please ensure to contact me before this paper is published when you use it.